google/docsy-example/content/en/docs/Locations/Asgarad/Caer Bedion.md

 {{% pageinfo %}}
 Caer Bedion
 {{% /pageinfo %}}
-Built into the cliffs of the Winters Deep far north of the Deepfrost plains on the continent of Asgarad <span class="line-spacer d-block"> </span> Tracing the Vishim / Elvish history will lead you to this place - once home to all elvish races before the time of the great spreading - this place was finally left to rest before the elvish races moved into Ravenholme <span class="line-spacer d-block"> </span> Many Vishim and Elves travel here to pay homage to their forefathers
+Built into the cliffs of the Winters Deep far north of the Deepfrost plains on the continent of Asgarad  Tracing the Vishim / Elvish history will lead you to this place - once home to all elvish races before the time of the great spreading - this place was finally left to rest before the elvish races moved into Ravenholme  Many Vishim and Elves travel here to pay homage to their forefathers